MarioLegenda/postgres_example_databases/README.md

 This is a collection of databases from [this repository](https://github.com/neondatabase-labs/postgres-sample-dbs) already loaded and dockerized.

+This project needs an `.env` file to work.
+If you want, you can just rename the `.env.example` to `.env` and add the postgres database password there.

 To build, run:

 `docker compose up --build`